Seed Allergy

 Transforming food allergy care, one bite at a time

 Most people are familiar with peanut allergies, but did you know that allergies to edible seeds are also a concern among children and adults?
-At Safe2Bite | Texas Food Allergy Center, we are the trusted provider of comprehensive sesame allergy testing in North Texas, as well as care for all seed-related food allergy concerns.
+With some seed allergies capable of causing serious reactions, professional food allergy treatment can help patients manage symptoms.
+At Safe2Bite | Texas Food Allergy Center, we are the trusted provider of comprehensive sesame allergy testing in North Texas, as well as treatment for all seed-related food allergy concerns.
 From sunflower seed allergy symptoms evaluation to seed allergy treatment in McKinney, our board‑certified food allergist and team help families in North Texas live life to the fullest.

-What is a Seed Allergy?
+What Happens During a Seed Allergy Reaction?

-A seed allergy is an adverse reaction to exposure to proteins in certain seeds, most commonly sesame, sunflower, mustard, poppy, or flaxseed.
+A seed allergy is an adverse reaction to exposure to proteins in certain seeds, most commonly sesame, sunflower, mustard, poppy or flaxseed.
 But how do seed allergies develop?
 Seed allergies occur when the body's immune system mistakenly identifies proteins in specific seeds as harmful.
 Future exposure to even the smallest amounts of these proteins can trigger reactions that can range from mild to severe and may even be life-threatening.

 Assorted seeds highlighting seed allergy risks